Defying the Odds Through Innovation and How Leaders Can Adapt to Change

 Join Morgan DeBaun for this honest conversation about the future of Black women in tech.
 How has the current social climate changed the conversation around diversity in the highest-growing career field in the US and what should tech companies do to attract and retain multicultural talent?
 As a CEO and a Black millennial woman, Morgan will share her tech world experiences from working in Silicon Valley as a new graduate to leading the top media company for Black millennials.

-RESILIENCE PROGRAMMING: Blavity Founder & CEO Morgan DeBaun on navigating the challenges of growing a business and leading the conversation about diversity in tech
+Blavity Founder & CEO Morgan DeBaun on navigating the challenges of growing a business and leading the conversation about diversity in tech

 MORGAN DEBAUN made history at the age of 25 as one of the first Black women to raise over a million dollars in venture funding.
 As Founder & CEO of Blavity Inc., the leading media company created by and for Black millennials, Morgan has spent years mastering the challenges that face all growing companies: funding, acquisition, and scaling, and sharing her insight to help other entrepreneurs thrive.
 Now, she advises other small businesses on how to overcome these obstacles.

 A keen business mind and brilliant innovator, Morgan knows how to adapt and defy the odds while building teams that lead with purpose.
 She talks about using resilience to adapt to change, and shares lessons from her signature WorkSmart program to give entrepreneurs implementable tools for growth.
 At TechCrunch's Disrupt 2020 conference, Morgan shared details of her journey to show audiences what’s possible and encouraged entrepreneurs of all ages to face new challenges head on.
+Her story is so intriguing, she was featured in Forbes about how she achieved her vision of access for Black voices in media.

 While diversity, equity, and inclusion in other sectors are slowly growing, the tech sector is still behind.
 Morgan fosters honest conversation about the future of Black women in tech: How the current social climate has changed the conversation around diversity in the highest-growing career field in the US and what tech companies should do to attract and retain multicultural talent.